allexs82/MC-PVZ-Mod-Fabric-old/README.md

 ### Installation

-1. Download the latest version of Minecraft Fabric and Fabric API for Minecraft 1.18.2 from [Fabric offical site](https://fabricmc.net/use/installer/).
+1. Download the latest version of Minecraft Fabric and Fabric API for Minecraft 1.18.2 from [Fabric official site](https://fabricmc.net/use/installer/).

 2. Download the GeckoLib from [here](https://modrinth.com/mod/geckolib).